-Section Comment Recommended change Sector FSC US Observation General Commen General Comments General While we note that most of our previous comments were considered "outside the scope" of this revision we need to reiterate our concern that any forests, including Federal forests, should be managed and evaluated under the same standards, or not at all.
+Section Comment Recommended change Sector FSC US Response General Commer nts General While we note that most of our previous comments were considered "outside the scope" of this revision we need to reiterate our concern that any forests, including Federal forests, should be managed and evaluated under the same standards, or not at all.
 While there are differences in management schemes and legal requirements that exist between entities the vast majority of these should be evaluated under the existing standards that cover all sister forests in a similar region.
-Doing the Few supplementary requirements to certification standards for Federal forests are necessary ECON We appreciate your perspective, and again, we are following the FSC Board approved Federal Lands Policy which requires additional requirements (where necessary) for FSC certification of National Forests.
+Doing the contrary and providing Few supplementary requirements to certification standards for Federal forests are necessary ECON We appreciate your perspective, and again, we are following the FSC Board approved Federal Lands Policy which requires additional requirements (where necessary) for FSC certification of National Forests.
 [See observations from first round of consultation for more details]